michaelrkuang/nyc-airbnb-2019/README.md

 **Email:** michaelk8040@gmail.com

 ## Key insights:
-- The market is highly concentrated: Manhatten (19,589, 44.1%) and Brooklyn (18,482, 41.6%) make up ~85.8% of all listings (44,398 total) with Queens a distant third (5,095, 11.5%).
+- The market is highly concentrated: Manhattan (19,589, 44.1%) and Brooklyn (18,482, 41.6%) make up ~85.8% of all listings (44,398 total) with Queens a distant third (5,095, 11.5%).
 - Median nightly price by borough: Manhattan $140, Brooklyn $95, Staten Island $80, Queens $79, Bronx $75.
-- Benchmark-based pricing shows premiums/discounts: Median premium vs the citywide room-type benchmark is ~+8% in Manhatten, while other boroughs skew discounts (Brooklyn ~-22%, Queens/Bronx ~-27%, Staten Island ~-29%).
+- Benchmark-based pricing shows premiums/discounts: Median premium vs the citywide room-type benchmark is ~+8% in Manhattan, while other boroughs skew discounts (Brooklyn ~-22%, Queens/Bronx ~-27%, Staten Island ~-29%).
-- Premiums are geographically clustered: Higher premium listings concentrate in southwest Manhatten and northwest Brooklyn based on the blue regions on the dot distribution map, while many outer-borough areas are discounted.
+- Premiums are geographically clustered: Higher premium listings concentrate in southwest Manhattan and northwest Brooklyn based on the blue regions on the dot distribution map, while many outer-borough areas are discounted.
-- There is a direct coorelation between the nightly price and reviews per month.
+- There is a negative correlation between the nightly price and reviews per month.
 Based on the nightly price vs reviews per month scatter plot diagram with trendline, listings with lower prices tend to have more reviews per month.

 # Dataset

 - Source: Kaggle - New York City Airbnb Open Data (2019)
-> The raw CSV is not included in this repository, please download from Kaggle before running the pipeline.
+> The raw CSV is not included in this repository; please download from Kaggle before running the pipeline.

 # Project Workflow